 One morning we asked Erika, the cook, if she could make us some hash browns.
 She looked totally confused.
 We said that you just fry onions and potatoes, chopped.
 She still looked lost, but she cooked them up with a little ham, not crisp potatoes, but hot, and they were very good.
 She was so pleased that we liked them.

-The next day we asked her to toast our coconut bread.
+The next day we asked her to toast the wonderful coconut bread we’d bought from that little house in the village the day before.
 Not quite so confused this time, she brought out the toasted bread with an expression somewhere between apprehension and amusement.
 It was delicious.

 The food on the plate was not exactly colourful on the island – presentation was not important.